This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-A dog’s hearing is 10 times more sensitive than a human’s, so the fireworks are likely to cause your dog some anxiety, stress and fear.
+A dog’s hearing is 10 times more sensitive than a human’s — so the fireworks are likely to cause your dog some level of anxiety, stress and fear.

 Must read: The Effects of Loud Noises On Dogs Hearing

-Here’s what you can do in the hours leading up to the fireworks to keep your dog calm, happy, and stress-free on the Fourth of July.
+- 11 things you can do in the hours leading up to the fireworks to keep your dog calm, happy, and stress-free on the Fourth of July.

 - 7 ways to calm a nervous dog on the spot if you start to notice your dog becoming stressed (pacing, shaking, cowering, hiding, barking) because of the loud noises and bright lights.

 As a responsible dog owner, you should do everything in your power to protect your dog on this night that is known to provide humans with an overwhelming amount of sensory overload.
 Now imagine… it is literally 10 times worse for dogs!

-Since fireworks typically only happen once or twice a year, the sounds and lights are likely to catch your dog off-guard, confuse him a bit (or a lot!), and possibly make him nervous and on edge the entire evening.
+Since fireworks typically only happen once or twice a year, the sounds and lights are likely to:

 If you want to enjoy the fireworks and you have a dog, here are your options: